sisoe24/Nuke-Tools/README.md

 ## Features

-* Execute code inside Nuke from a machine in your local network.
+- Execute code inside Nuke from a machine in your local network.
-  * Get output of Nuke execution inside Visual Studio Code.
+  - Get output of Nuke execution inside Visual Studio Code.
-  * When used locally (same machine) no configuration is required by user, just running the server inside Nuke.
+  - When used locally (same machine) no configuration is required, just running the server inside Nuke.
-  * Specify a custom address when connection is from/to another computer.
+  - Specify a custom address when connection is from/to another computer.
-  * Multiple computer can connect to the same Nuke instance.
+  - Multiple computer can connect to the same Nuke instance.
-  * BlinkScript support.
+  - BlinkScript support.
-* Easy commands for launching Nuke instances via the terminal with default or optional arguments.
+- Easy commands for launching Nuke instances via the terminal with default or optional arguments.
-* Included Nuke Python Stubs to be added to `python.analysis.extraPaths` for a simple auto complete feature.
+- Included Nuke Python Stubs to be added to `python.analysis.extraPaths` for a simple auto complete feature.

-## Nuke Python Stubs
+-# Nuke Python Stubs

 > The stubs are pre-generated and you can check more about the github project [here](https://github.com/sisoe24/Nuke-Python-Stubs).

 Nuke Tools now includes python stubs for Nuke.

 For the most part, stubs files will have the type annotation declared.
 This will allow vscode to infer the type of the variable.
 Some of them are wrong or missing but you can read more about that in the git repo.